DocBohn/RC2014-File-Transfer/README.md

 # RC2014-Upload

-Python script to upload files to an RC2014 (or similar retrocomputers)
+Python program to upload files to an RC2014 (or similar retrocomputers)

-`upload.py` can transmit a text file as plaintext (no special encoding), or it can package a text or binary file to a CP/M computer that has [Grant Searle's `DOWNLOAD.COM`](http://searle.x10host.com/cpm/index.html) on its `A:` drive.
+`transfer.py` can transmit text files as plaintext (no special encoding), or it can package text or binary files to a CP/M computer that has [Grant Searle's `DOWNLOAD.COM`](http://searle.x10host.com/cpm/index.html) on its `A:` drive.

+This program can receive a text file as plaintext (no special encoding).
+TODO: receive a package from `UPLOAD.COM`.

 The nominal use is with one of [Spencer Owen's RC2014 computers](https://rc2014.co.uk/) or a [similar retrocomputer](https://smallcomputercentral.com/).